 Clients find Voice Dialogue to be a very engaging process by which they gain self-knowledge and the skills to live and communicate with the totality of their being.
 They discover lost skills, talents, and emotions, and they learn to integrate these vital aspects into their lives.
 Voice Dialogue is very effective at resolving difficult life issues/conflicts, relationship issues, and professional dilemmas.
 It is used to heal trauma, depression, anxiety, eating disorders, and many other presenting psycho-spiritual concerns.

-This Web Conference is designed to help clinicians:
+This web conference is designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.

 Francesca incorporated Voice Dialogue into her private practice in 1990.
 It became the cornerstone of her work when she founded the Voice Dialogue Training Institute in 1999 in Denver.
-The Institute evolved into the Complete Life Center and offers dynamic Voice Dialogue counseling, coaching, workshops, and training programs.
+The Institute evolved into the Complete Life Center and now offers dynamic Voice Dialogue counseling, coaching, workshops, and training programs.
 Francesca has used Voice Dialogue with countless individuals in her private practice, as well as a leadership tool for Fortune 500 executives.